dinman/r-sensitivity/readme.txt

 10172016

-This is built under R version 3.3.1
-libraries: dplyr, data.table, kSamples
+This is built under R version 3.3.1 libraries need to be installed using install.packages ("") libraries used: dplyr, data.table, kSamples
-This should run from the directory structure in git
+This should run from the directory on git

-*note - variable names are lowercase, input files are name-speciic, outputs and inputs are named generically - results should be removed from
+*note - variable names are lowercase, input files are name-speciic
-	this directory and renamed elsewhere

 Monte Carlo Filtering R files